Adult Religious Education Classes

 • Book Discussion Group

-Meets on the second Wednesday of each month at 7 p.m. at Donna Catling’s home.
+Meets on the second Thursday of each month at 7 p.m. on Zoom.
 The UUCH Book Group welcomes all enthusiastic readers.
-Contact Donna Catling for more information.
+For more information, visit the Book Group section on the Activities page under Connect.

 • Men’s Discussion Group

-meets on the second WEDNESDAY at 7:00 p.m. in the Martin House (brick building next to the sanctuary)
+meets on the fourth Tuesday at 6:3p p.m. p.m. in the Martin House (brick building next to the sanctuary) and on ZOOM

 • Women’s Spirituality Group

-meets on the first Wednesday at 7:00 p.m. in the Martin House (brick building next to the sanctuary)
+meets on the first Wednesday at 6:30 p.m. on Zoom in the winter and in person in the summer in the Martin House (brick building next to the sanctuary)